 Comprehensive Overview

 The metric system, also known as the International System of Units (SI), is a decimal-based system that was developed in France in the late 18th century.
-It is based on fundamental units such as the meter for length, the kilogram for mass, and the second for time.
+Worth adding: it is based on fundamental units such as the meter for length, the kilogram for mass, and the second for time.
 Centimeters, being a derivative of the meter (1 meter = 100 centimeters), are a common unit for measuring smaller lengths.
 The metric system is favored for its simplicity and ease of use, with conversions between units being straightforward due to its decimal nature.

 Trends and Latest Developments